Mastercard/mastercard-idservice-rp-reference-app/README.md

 Guides and tutorials can be found [here](https://developer.mastercard.com/mastercard-id-for-rp/documentation/tutorials-and-guides/).

+### Execute the Use-Cases <a name="execute-use-cases"></a>
+1. Run mvn clean install from the root of the project directory.
+2. There are two ways to execute the user cases :
+   1. Execute the test cases
+      - At the `src/test/java` which is the main root folder for all Junit tests of the application.
+      - Run the tests.
+   2. Select the menu options provided by the application
+      - Run ```mvn spring-boot:run``` command to run the application.
+      - Once the application is running, you should be able to see and chose the follow three options:
+          - 1 Claims Identity Attributes
+          - 2 Exit

 ## API Reference <a name="api-reference"></a>

 - To develop a client application that consumes a RESTful ID Service API with Spring Boot, refer to the documentation below.